-A nurse anesthesia educational program that has received an adverse accreditation decision may appeal that decision (see Glossary for definition of "adverse accreditation decision") only after (1) the affected program has requested reconsideration of the initial adverse decision from the COA and (2) the COA has upheld its initial adverse decision.
+A nurse anesthesia educational program that has received an adverse accreditation decision or a probation decision may appeal that decision (see Glossary for definition of "adverse accreditation decision") only after (1) the affected program has requested reconsideration of the initial adverse decision or probation decision from the COA and (2) the COA has upheld its initial adverse decision or probation decision.
 The appellate review body for the COA is the Accreditation Appeal Panel (AAP).